Nutrition and Dietetics (N&D)

 Basic principles of nutrition with application for individuals and family groups.
 F,S,SS.

 N&D 250.
 Consumer Food Issues.
 3 Credits.

 Students will explore all aspects of meal management with consideration of the importance of palatability and presentation of food as a means to improve nutritional status.
 Emphasis will be placed on preparing students with practical skills and knowledge needed to effectively assist consumers, clients and groups with informed food choices.
 Topics considered by the course include: food composition, purchasing, palatability and quality, meeting nutritional needs through menu planning, budgeting and organizational skills.
 The impact of various regulatory agencies on protection and distribution of the food supply will be examined.
 Content will be presented through classroom lectures and activities with opportunity to apply and develop skills in lab sessions.
 The course will meet for 2 hours of lecture and 2 hours of lab per week.
-Prerequisites: N&D 240 and one semester of chemistry.
+Prerequisites: N&D 240.
 F.

 N&D 260.
 Principles of Foods and Food Science.
 3 Credits.

 Introduction to food selection and preparation principles, sensory evaluation of food, role of ingredients, and food technology.
 Emphasizes application of scientific principles in relationship to food composition, physical properties, and chemical reactions during food preparation.
 Prerequisite: A college level chemistry course.
 S.

 N&D 325.
 Nutrition Through the Life Cycle.
 3 Credits.